craigtuckerirl/craigtuckerirl/README.md

-read my patreon for more information. (millersgrave) read second patreon for system information.
+read my patreon for more information. (millersgrave)

+read second patreon for system information. (diggersgravesys)